Skilled Employment Law Attorneys Protecting You At Every Step

 Relationships between employers and employees can be strong or tenuous.
 For the latter, that weakness often surfaces in the forms of unethical business behavior, sexual harassment and numerous other types of harassment.
 That employer-employee link is permanently damaged in such situations.

 If you as an employee have experienced a similar situation at work, you need to seek the knowledgeable advice of an employment law attorney.
-When an employer has violated your rights, the attorneys of Hurley Law, LLC, of Middletown, Ohio, will advocate and fight for you.
+When an employer has violated your rights, the attorneys of Hurley Law, of Middletown, Ohio, will advocate and fight for you.
 We provide our top-notch legal services to clients throughout southwest Ohio.

 Discrimination, Retaliation And Wrongful Termination